-Now in his fourth season at Middlebury, Mandigo returns as the team’s defensive coordinator, coaching the defensive backs.
-A 1996 graduate of Middlebury College, Mandigo served as an assistant coach in football, baseball, and women’s ice hockey at his alma mater the year following his graduation.
+Now in his fifth season at Middlebury, Mandigo returns as the team’s defensive coordinator as well as the defensive backs coach.
+A 1996 graduate of Middlebury, Mandigo served as an assistant coach in football, baseball and women’s ice hockey at his alma mater the year following his graduation.

 He moved on to St. Anselm College to serve as the defensive coordinator and secondary coach in football for the 1997 and 1998 seasons.
-While earning his M.Ed. degree, he served as a graduate assistant in football at Boston College during the 1999 and 2000 seasons, and he received his degree in 2001.
+While earning his M.Ed. degree, he served as a graduate assistant in football at Boston College during the 1999 and 2000 seasons, and Mandigo received his degree in 2001.
 He subsequently returned to Middlebury to work as an assistant professor in physical education.
-He also served as defensive coordinator and secondary coach in football and as assistant baseball coach through the spring of 2004.
+Mandigo also served as defensive coordinator and secondary coach in football and as assistant baseball coach through the spring of 2004.

 In 2005, Mandigo moved to California, where he served as assistant baseball coach at Ohlone College and head football coach at Piedmont High School, receiving conference Coach of the Year honors.
 He returned to Wesleyan in the fall of 2006, and stayed as the team’s defensive coordinator for four seasons.

-He spent the 2010 season in the professional ranks with UFL’s Hartford Colonials, where he coached NFLers Emanuel Cook and Quintin Demps.
+He spent the 2010 season in the professional ranks with UFL’s Hartford Colonials, where he coached NFL players Emanuel Cook and Quintin Demps.

 As an undergraduate at Middlebury, he was a rare three-sport athlete, lettering in football, ice hockey and baseball.
 He served as a team captain in the latter activity his senior year.